MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 #### General stability and bugs fixes

-We've put a lot of effort in to make sure Forms works as good as Native Xamarin apps on MvvmCross!
-As a result a lot of bugs have been fixed and we've added test cases in the playground to make sure we'll keep it this way.
+We've put a lot of effort in to make sure MvvmCross works with Forms as good as with traditional Xamarin apps!
+A whole bunch of bugs have been fixed (and we've added test scenarios in our playground project to make sure we keep it this way!).

+#### MvxFormsApplication
+MvvmCross became much more flexible and it doesn't require your app to use our own `MvxFormsApplication` class anymore.

 #### ViewCells